When I decided to become a full-time freelancer, I knew I had to be prepared for the unexpected.

 So, if you are a full-time freelancer, or want to be, how do you prepare for the unexpected?

-Step 1: Have an Emergency Fund
+Step 1: Create an Emergency Fund

 I know we say this a lot, but it’s so true — having an emergency savings fund is key to being a successful freelancer.
 You never know when you’ll get sick or injured and unable to work for a time.